Skip to main content

 Less relevant on product pages (the user is already in the right place).

-Same measurement regardless of the page.
+Identical measurement regardless of the page.

 3. Completion Rate